 I was surprised at the difference in the little town of Rector, AR.; the little town in which I grew up.
 The difference nowadays and my experiences as a child is so great it's hard to comprehend just what happened.

-Back in my auto, I slowly drove up and down the streets of Rector and was dismayed at the ruin and decay of many of the long abandoned buildings.
-I still remember the Western Auto store to the west of the park, and although the big bank is still there it has been affected by the needs of todays world and now sports a drive through.
+Back in my auto, I slowly drove down the streets of Rector and was dismayed at the ruin and decay of many of the long abandoned buildings.
+I still remember the Western Auto store to the west of the park, and the big bank is still there.

-I was quite dismayed though that the triangle park on Main Street of the town that I remembered as huge, turned out to be a little bitty thing.
+I was quite dismayed though that the huge triangle park on Main Street of the huge town that I remember as huge, turned out to be a little bitty thing.
 Many are the times I quieted my restless children down with stories of this wondrous town and this huge park.

 I stopped back by the park and strolled through it, climbing the steps of the grandstand one last time.
 As I walked around on the platform where they used to have the $100 drawings on Saturday nights, once again, the sounds from the past came faintly through the years.
 I could hear the voice of the MC as he called out the announcements and the specials to be had in town that night.